 On third June 1947, the British government made clear that the provinces are free to decide whether they want to be part of the constituent assembly of India (that was formed in 1946) or not.

 - The bill was enacted by the British parliament on 18th July 1947 and became the Indian Independence Act of 1947.

 Significances of the Indian Independent Act of 1947

 - End of the British rule in India, the British officially ended their rule on 15th August 1947 in India.
 India became an independent and sovereign country.

-- The office of Viceroys and British governor-general abolished.
+- The office of the Viceroys and the British governor-general was abolished.

 - The office of the secretary of state for India was abolished and his functions were transferred to the secretary of state for commonwealth affairs.

 - Partition of India into two independent states, i.e. India and Pakistan.